Debasement, Trudging, Self-Worth: includes reader responses.

-If you have an eating disorder, you often feel insecure and of little value.
+If you have an eating disorder, you often feel insecure and question your value as a person.
 You are certain that the criticism you give yourself is an echo of the criticism you believe is aimed at you from others.
 No amount of reassurance will alter your position.
 Reassurance, you believe, comes from people who mean well, are trying to soothe you, don't understand the reality of your worthlessness or are trying to exploit you by making you believe you are better than you know you are.

-So if I and others tell you that your self-criticism is a symptom of your eating disorder and that you are being severe and punishing to yourself, this position will not seem valid to you.
+So if I and others tell you that your self-criticism is a symptom of your eating disorder and that you are being severe and punishing to yourself, you will not accept this position.
 In fact, this position may prove to you that I and others saying this are not to be relied upon because we are lying or wrong or stupidly oblivious to the reality of your genuine condition.
 You may think we are setting you up to exploit you.

-If this is you and your experience with yourself and others, you are in the midst of a thorough debasement of yourself.
+If this is your experience with yourself and others, you are in the midst of a thorough debasement of yourself.
 This is not denial or self-sacrifice, although they seem related.

 Debasement means to cause your base to deteriorate, decrease in quality or character.
 The fundamentals of your core structure lose worth, value and dignity.